Stingless bee: Defense

-The bees store pollen and honey in large, egg-shaped pots made of beeswax (typically) mixed with various types of plant resin; this combination is sometimes referred to as "cerumen" (which is, incidentally, the medical term for earwax).
-These pots are often arranged around a central set of horizontal brood combs, wherein the larvae are housed.
-When the young worker bees emerge from their cells, they tend to initially remain inside the hive, performing different jobs.
-As workers age, they become guards or foragers.
-Unlike the larvae of honey bees and many social wasps, meliponine larvae are not actively fed by adults (progressive provisioning).
-Pollen and nectar are placed in a cell, within which an egg is laid, and the cell is sealed until the adult bee emerges after pupation (mass provisioning).
-At any one time, hives can contain 300–80,000 workers, depending on species.
+Stingless bees use other sophisticated defence tactics to protect their colonies and ensure their survival.
+One important strategy is to choose nesting habitats with fewer natural enemies to reduce the risk of attacks.
+In addition, they use camouflage and mimicry to blend into their surroundings or imitate other animals to avoid detection.
+An effective strategy is to nest near colonies that provide protection, using collective strength to defend against potential invaders.

-The remainder of the nest cavity, including the entrance tubes, is generally lined with of a mixture of secreted wax, plant resins ("propolis"), and other substances such as animal feces.
+Nest entrance guards play a key role in colony defense by actively preventing unauthorized entry through attacking intruders and releasing alarm pheromones to recruit additional defenders.
+It is worth noting that nest guards often carry sticky substances, such as resins and wax, in their corbiculae or mandibles.
+Stingless bees apply substances to attackers to immobilise them, thus thwarting potential threats to the colony.
+Some species (Tetragonisca angustula and Nannotrigona testaceicornis, for example) also close their nest entrances with a soft and porous layer of cerumen at night, further enhancing colony security during vulnerable periods.
+These intricate defence mechanisms demonstrate the adaptability and resilience of stingless bees in safeguarding their nests and resources.

 Role differentiation

 In a simplified sense, the sex of each bee depends on the number of chromosomes it receives.
 Female bees have two sets of chromosomes (diploid)—one set from the queen and another from one of the male bees or drones.
 Drones have only one set of chromosomes (haploid), and are the result of unfertilized eggs, though inbreeding can result in diploid drones.

 Unlike true honey bees, whose female bees may become workers or queens strictly depending on what kind of food they receive as larvae (queens are fed royal jelly and workers are fed pollen), the caste system in meliponines is variable, and commonly based simply on the amount of pollen consumed; larger amounts of pollen yield queens in the genus Melipona.
 Also, a genetic component occurs, however, and as much as 25% (typically 5–14%) of the female brood may be queens.
 Queen cells in the former case can be distinguished from others by their larger size, as they are stocked with more pollen, but in the latter case, the cells are identical to worker cells, and scattered among the worker brood.
 When the new queens emerge, they typically leave to mate, and most die.
 New nests are not established by swarms, but by a procession of workers that gradually construct a new nest at a secondary location.
 The nest is then joined by a newly mated queen, at which point many workers take up permanent residence and help the new queen raise her own workers.
 If a ruling queen is herself weak or dying, then a new queen can replace her.
-For Plebeia quadripunctata, although fewer than 1% of female worker cells produce dwarf queens, they comprise six of seven queen bees, and one of five proceed to head colonies of their own.
+For Schwarziana quadripunctata, although fewer than 1% of female worker cells produce dwarf queens, they comprise six of seven queen bees, and one of five proceed to head colonies of their own.
 They are reproductively active, but less fecund than large queens.